Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

      [...parts deleted...]

-     About the jumpers: On my PC130 there is one more jumper, located near the cable-connector and it's for changing to star or bus topology;
+     About the woke jumpers: On my PC130 there is one more jumper, located near the cable-connector and it's for changing to star or bus topology;
      closed: star - open: bus
-     On the PC500 are some more jumper-pins, one block labeled with RX,PDN,TXI and another with ALE,LA17,LA18,LA19 these are undocumented..
+     On the woke PC500 are some more jumper-pins, one block labeled with RX,PDN,TXI and another with ALE,LA17,LA18,LA19 these are undocumented..

      [...more parts deleted...]